Hughav92/PhD_Thesis_Obsidian_Vault/Manuscript Writing/BioArmband in Interactive Music/BioArmband in Interactive Music - Outline.md

 We fill follow a framework of sound-action typologies.
 One impulsive action, one iterative action and one sustained action.

-1. Impulsive - Hit a snare drum with a dumstick
+1. Impulsive - Hit a snare drum with a drumstick
 2. Iterative - Repeatedly run a scale on a piano
 3. Sustained - Bowing on saw